JConfMexico/jalapenio/README.md

 ## Stay Connected

-- Follow us on [Twitter](https://twitter.com/JConfMexico) for live updates and announcements.
+- Follow on [Twitter](https://twitter.com/JConfMexico) for live updates and announcements.
-- Join our [Slack channel](#) to connect with fellow attendees and speakers.

 ## Contributing

 If you'd like to contribute to the event's organization or have suggestions, please check our [Contribution Guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE.md) - see the [LICENSE.md](LICENSE.md) file for details.

-We look forward to seeing you at Jalapenio Unconference, where Java enthusiasts unite to explore and celebrate the world of modern Java technologies!
+We look forward to seeing you at Jalapenio Unconference, where JVM enthusiasts unite to explore and celebrate the world of modern JVM technologies!